Shanuja30/library_system/README.md

 - Categories and authors are matched directly.
 - Keywords are analyzed for relevance.
-- Ratings are filtered with a tolerance of ±0.5.

 ### Inference Engine
 - The **experta** library manages the rules and facts to process user inputs and recommend books.